diku-dk/ap-e2024-pub/week4/README.md

 ### Getting Started

-- `APL.Eval`: To make testing easier, you should replace the definition of `eval` with your complete evaluator from your solution to assignment 2.
+- `APL.Eval`: To make testing easier, you should replace the definition of `eval` with your complete evaluator from your solution to A2.

   Note that doing this isn't strictly required and you can fully solve and test (by constructing the appropriate `EvalM` values directly or with the interface